-Audrey Muir: Our finance team also now have access to R&M/Insights so they can sense check forecasts in real time.
+Audrey Muir: Our finance team also now has access to R&M/Insights so they can sense check forecasts in real-time.
 The fact that they no longer need to go through me has definitely brought further efficiency to how we work.

 What is your take on big data?

 Audrey Muir: Big data became a real buzz word and you see it everywhere in the business travel sector, but ultimately the data set got too big.
 At a practical level, if you are managing a travel program you need to be able to analyse the data quickly so that you can make live and informed decisions.
 Now, with R&M/Insights, if I’m seeing a sudden rush of hotel nights in Boston for instance, I can do something with that information.